manassaloi/manassaloi.github.io/_posts/2020-04-12-master-post-career-gyan.markdown

 ---
 layout: post
-title: "[Career Gyaan Master Post] How to think about your career"
+title: "[PM Career Gyaan Master Post] How to think about your career"

 ---